 In an AC, you need to have proper input in order to get the desired output.
-However, this is one aspect that is based on technical knowledge.
+However, this is one aspect which is based on technical knowledge.
 A regular person with no electronics or engineering background will find it challenging to analyze this.
 Further, whether the problem arises due to a bad circuit board or something else entirely is also tricky.
 A trained HVAC technician can do this analysis in just a few minutes rather than the hours that you would take.
-Moreover, they can identify the problem correctly and advise you on the best course of action as well.
-In the interim, if required, they can also give you options that can have you continue living in comfort until the necessary repairs or replacement can be carried out.
+Moreover, they can identify the problem correctly and advise you the best course of action as well.
+In the interim, if required, they can also give you options which can have you continue living in comfort until the necessary repairs or replacement can be carried out.

-How to bypass the AC circuit board may seem as simple as disconnecting a few wires and reconnecting them elsewhere.
+How to bypass AC circuit board may seem as simple as disconnecting a few wires and reconnecting them elsewhere.
 But, do not be fooled by the simplicity of the steps involved as there is no scope for error.
 Your AC is a piece of expensive machinery.
 Your mistake may fry your AC beyond repair.
 That would be a costly blunder.
 Let people who are trained for these jobs handle the sensitive issue.
 From your end, all your AC demands are gentle cleaning and regular maintenance from trained personnel.
 Other than that, you need to just sit back and relax in the cool air of your air conditioner.

 You can bypass the AC circuit board, but it is highly recommended that you do not do it without a solid reason.
 If you must, only let a trained technician do the job.
 It is not a DIY activity.